xenocrat/color2css/README.md

     $color2css->hue(9);

-Adjust the saturation and lightness of a color, in the range 0-1:
+Adjust the HSL saturation and lightness of a color, in the range 0-1:

     $color2css->saturation(1.0);
     $color2css->lightness(0.64);

-Adjust the whiteness and blackness of a color, in the range 0-1:
+Adjust the HWB whiteness and blackness of a color, in the range 0-1:

     $color2css->whiteness(0.28);
     $color2css->blackness(0);

+Adjust the HSV saturation (colorfulness) and value (brightness) of a color, in the range 0-1:

+    $color2css->colorfulness(0.6);
+    $color2css->brightness(0.254);

-Calculate WCAG contrast ratio as a float value between 1 and 21:
+Calculate WCAG contrast ratio of the RGB as a float value between 1 and 21:

     $color1 = new color2css("white");
     $color2 = new color2css("black");